-There are cases throughout history where sightings turn out to be caused by a human.
-However, in other cases, sightings of unidentified creatures are extremely detailed and witnessed by many people.
+There are cases throughout history where werewolf sightings turn out to be caused by a human.
+However, in other cases, sightings of unidentified creatures are extremely detailed, and often with multiple witnesses.

 Belief in humanoid beasts extends back to ancient times.
 Literature reflects these beliefs, as in the case of the Epic of Gilgamesh from Ancient Mesopotamia in 2,000 B.C., or the Odyssey, written in 850 B.C.
 These ancient beliefs eventually found their way into the civilized societies of the early part of the first millennium.